 Unable to create new User Account

 1. Press Windows Key + R combination, type put regedit in Run dialog box and hit Enter to open the Registry Editor.

 2. Navigate here:

-4. Moving on, under ProfileList key, you’ll may also found .DEFAULT subkey.
-You need to right click and Export it to convenient location.
-Then do a right click again and select Delete.
+4. Moving on, under ProfileList key, you’ll also find .DEFAULT subkey.
+You need to right-click and Export it to a convenient location.
+Then right-click again and select Delete.
 You’ll be asked for confirmation, simply select Yes here:

 You can now restart your system, and check if your the new user account created is visible now as usual.
 If it is still not visible, you can re-try to create a new user account and it should be visible this time.